(This posting includes a handout which you are welcome to use with your students.)

 Part 4) Form new groups.

-When doing Step 4, the students tend to become a lot more animated and the constructive noise level greatly increases, often with a lot of laughing as students are determined to understand each other and to find out their opinions.
+In Step 4, Student A and Student B separate and join new partners.
+When doing this step, the students tend to become a lot more animated and the constructive noise level greatly increases, often with a lot of laughing as students are determined to understand each other and to find out their opinions.
 Because they have learned the structure of a conversation, they don’t just monologue.
 Instead they truly interact with each other.

 Also, for similar activities that involve structure and autonomy, see my previous postings for Rejoinders and Follow-up Questions.
 Conversation magic: Two most important conversation techniques (Part 1) and Conversation magic: Two most important techniques.
 (Part 2)